 For its part, America provided two contingents.
 The American North Russia Expeditionary Force was deployed to Arkhangelsk, while the second, called the American Expeditionary Force Siberia, was deployed to Vladivostok.
 The American North Russia Expeditionary force consisted of soldiers from the 85th Division's 339th Infantry Regiment,consisting of about 5,000 Americans who were originally en route to France to fight on the Western Front.
 Due to the extreme climate in which they operated, they came to be known as the Polar Bears.

-The Red Army, accustomed to the Russian winter, had no intention of letting up and began a winter offensive against the Allied forces.
+The Red Army, accustomed to the icy winters of Russia, had no intention of letting up and began a winter offensive against the Allied forces.
 Though the Americans fought viciously, they were pushed back along the Dvina.
 Furthermore, the hope that the presence of the Allies would assist in raising local anti-communist forces turned out to be unfounded so the force began to find itself with little support.

 When the war ended in Europe on November 11 of that year, the soldiers in Russia began to question why they were still fighting.
 As the winter went on, their willingness to fight deteriorated.
 The New York Times ran a scathing review of the expedition in February 1919.
 Combined with rumors of mutiny, this led to President Woodrow Wilson to order the unit's withdrawal.
 On April 17, 1919 Brig.
 Gen. Wilds P. Richardson arrived in Arkhangelsk with orders to withdraw the Polar Bear Expedition.
 They were gone by June.